By the time we get to June in Barcelona the first beach swim is already in the rear view mirror.

 Take a quiet weekend afternoon in the sun on Barcelona’s historic Montjuic hill, set up some speakers and beer tents, and get at it.
 This outdoor party hosts international DJ’s, great gastronomy, and a large picnic area.

 The whole idea?
-Dance from noon till 10 pm without staying out all night!
+Dance from 4:00 pm till 10:00 pm without staying out all night!

-The address is Jardines Joan Brossa: you can arrive using the funicular at Paral-lel metro station or by taking bus 150 from Plaça Espanya.
+The festival goes at the famous Poble Espanyol: you can arrive using the funicular at Paral-lel metro station or by taking bus 150 from Plaça Espanya.

 One’s of Europe’s most liberal cities wouldn’t skip out on all the fun, would it?